 5 The instability between technical evaluation and accountability relations

-According to the CMA framework and the use of the Holistic Assessment tool, the use of evidence reflects a functional effort to combine two systems of accountability, namely by aligning them within a common evaluation process.
+According to the CMA framework and the use of the Holistic Assessment Tool, the use of evidence reflects a functional effort to combine two systems of accountability, namely by aligning them within a common evaluation process.
 However, this functional solution does not assure that practices of evaluation are harmonized across the policy spaces in which they are employed, namely the decentralized structure of peer review and the international partnership structure of mutual accountability; in this regard, concern has been raised that the donor driven nature of policy evaluation may create a “potential threat” to the effectiveness of agency’s M&E plans (Ghana Health Service 2012, 13).
 Nor does this functional solution assures that the policy spaces converge into one common space of decision in which the participation of multiple stakeholders be taken as a proxy of democratic decision making.
 This is due to both the multidimensional logic of evidence use in policymaking, particularly apparent through policy evaluation; and to the nature of accountability relationships, which imply more than simply reporting on policy choices and achievements.
 We shall see how these two aspects of evidence use and accountability are related.

 5.1 Evidence use and accountability relationships